Medicinal Chemistry BSc (Hons) or MChem – 2018 entry

 Our Medicinal Chemistry programmes, which include modules delivered by our School of Biosciences and Medicine, teach the fundamentals of this fascinating field and enable you to make your own discoveries.
 By the end of the course you will have the knowledge and skills you need to enter the pharmaceutical or biotechnology industries.

-Our chemistry programmes are ranked seventh in the Guardian University Guide 2017.
+Our chemistry programmes are ranked top 10 in the UK by the Guardian University Guide 2019.